codacy/pulse-user-docs/docs/one-click-integrations/github-integration.md

 ## Which permissions does Pulse need from GitHub? {: id="gh-permissions"}

-Pulse requests only the necessary permissions from GitHub to collect your organization changes and deployment data and [keeps your information secure](https://security.codacy.com/).
+Pulse requests only the necessary permissions from GitHub to collect changes and deployment data from the repositories in your organization and [keeps your information secure](https://security.codacy.com/).
 See below the detailed list of permissions.

 <table>
   <colgroup>